DHTMLX/docs-suite/docs/integration/suite_and_react.md

 ### Initialize Suite widget(s) within a container

-To display a Suite widget on the page, you need to create a container and initialize a widget through the corresponding constructor:
+To display a Suite widget on a page, you need to create a container and initialize a widget through the corresponding constructor:

 ~~~jsx {3,8,12-14,22} title="Grid.jsx"
 import { useEffect, useRef } from "react";